 Key Highlights:

-- Cultural and beautiful hilltop town.
+- A culturally beautiful hilltop town.

 - Mountain and hill scenes in the distance.

-- Less crowded and peaceful environment
+- A less crowded and peaceful environment

 - Easily accessible from Kathmandu and Pokhara.